-According to the NATO approved policy on Public disclosure, documents of thirty years old or older which have been declassified and approved for public disclosure are available for consultation, except those containing information that could affect the privacy of an individual or confidential commercial information.
+According to the NATO approved policy on Public disclosure, documents of thirty years old or older which have been declassified and approved for public disclosure are available for consultation.

-In exceptional circumstances NATO may disclose documents less than 30 years old.
-Special requests should be submitted to the NATO Archivist; however, readers should be aware that the review procedure may require an extended period of time.
+In response to ad hoc requests and in accordance with the Policy on Public Disclosure (see C-M(2008)116-REV1), NATO may disclose documents less than 30 years old.
+These requests should be submitted to the NATO Archivist, through a national authority; however, readers should be aware that the review procedure may require an extended period of time.

 - After receiving the NATO Archives Service's written reply the reader should come to the NATO reading room [- at Boulevard Léopold III, Evere, 1110 Brussels -] on the date indicated in his or her request, bringing the NATO Archives' reply and an identity document.

 - He or she shall then fill in a registration form and receive a temporary pass giving access to the reading room for the necessary research period.
 This pass shall be handed in when it expires.

 - Security rules for the use of personal computers

 - Many of the documents are available in digital format.
 In person visitors to the reading room may request copies of individual documents, which will be provided on a CD after a visit

 - Exceptionally valuable or fragile documents in paper format may be used only under the conditions specified by the reading room attendant.